cake-build/website/README.md

 - Static Site Generation
 ```

-Note that the `Prerelease` flag can be omitted for non-prerelease packages and controls whether NuGet will attempt to download a prerelease version of the package when generating the site.
+Note that the `Prerelease` flag can be omitted for non-prerelease packages and controls whether NuGet will attempt to download a prerelease version of the package while generating the site.

 # Building

 The site is built using Cake (of course!).
-There are a number of different targets depending on what you're working on and how complete you want the generated site to be.
+There are number of different targets depending on what you're working on and how complete you want the generated site to be.

 `build --target=GetSource` will download the Cake source code that the generation process uses to create the "API" section.